-- New School/program requested term options for students. - NSC International students are enrolled in UNLV's policy at no impact to costs. - CSN (domestic), GBC, TMCC, WNC students have available health services on a voluntary basis through a third party entity.
+- NSU students are enrolled in UNLV's policy at no impact to costs. - CSN (domestic), GBC, TMCC, WNC students have available health services on a voluntary basis through a third party entity.
 These institutions facilitate the availability of student health services; however, students who contract for these services pay the third pay entity directly. - CSN International Students purchase mandatory health coverage through a third-party entity designated by CSN.
 Proof of equivalent coverage will be accepted on a limited basis.
-No fees are paid to CSN.
+No fees are paid to CSN. - Amounts represent total charges and include insurance premium, ACA taxes and fees, broker commission and fees, and institution fees. - Some NSHE Allied Health and Nursing programs require students provide evidence of coverage.
+The coverages indicated above may be used to satisfy this programmatic requirement.